2026 Regulations

-Conservation of seatrout Bye-law 1007 of 2023 permits an angler to retain a maximum of 3 sea trout under 40 cms in any one day.
+Under the Conservation of CONSERVATION OF SEA TROUT BYE-LAW NO. 1026, an angler is allowed to keep a maximum of 3 sea trout under 40 cms in any one day.
 All other seatrout must immediately be returned to the water alive.

 Catch and Release